miuim/php-jwt/README.md

 The first two seem to be the most widely deployed JWT signature algorithms.
 The library does _NOT_ support encryption/decryption due to the can of worms that would open.
-It _MAY_ support encryption/decryption in the future, but not with RSA.
+It _MAY_ support encryption/decryption in the future, but definitely not with RSA.

-**NOTE**: The `HS256` algorithm uses a single secret key.
-Only use this when your application is both the issuer and verifier of a JWT.
+# Which Algorithm to Use?

-**NOTE**: do [NOT](https://blog.trailofbits.com/2019/07/08/fuck-rsa/) use RSA for new systems as a general rule, only use `HS256` and `EdDSA` for new systems and use RSA as a last resort for interoperability with existing systems that did not yet move to newer algorithms.
+If you are both the signer and the verifier of the JWT use `HS256`.
+If you issue JWTs that have to be verified by third parties (as well), use `EdDSA`.
+Do [NOT](https://blog.trailofbits.com/2019/07/08/fuck-rsa/) use `RS256` if you can help it.

 # Why?